nunopedrosa/sopa_de_letras/README.md

 **Word Search Options:**
 - `--words-file`, `-f`: Path to file with words (one per line).
 Lines starting with `#` are ignored.
 - `--message-file`, `-m`: Path to file with secret message words (one per line).
-These words will be shuffled and added to the puzzle.
+These words will be added to the word list but NOT placed in the grid.
 Lines starting with `#` are ignored.
 - `--rows`: Number of rows in the word search grid (default: 15)
 - `--cols`: Number of columns in the word search grid (default: 15)
 - `--allow-diagonals`: Allow diagonal word placements in word search